The Bankrate promise

 Once you know how to make a student loan payment with a credit card, you’ll want to consider your payoff strategy.
 Are you going to charge a large portion of your loan balance to a credit card?
 Or do you plan to continue with small, fixed payments each month?

-For a large charge, use the 0% APR period
+For a large charge, take advantage of a 0% intro APR offer

-There are plenty of cards that offer 0 percent APR for new cardholders, meaning you won’t have to worry about interest for a limited time.
-Most offers last 12-18 months, but some go up to 21 months.
-If you don’t have the money in your bank account to immediately pay off your charge, this is the option for you.
+There are plenty of cards that offer a 0 percent intro APR for new cardholders, meaning you won’t have to worry about interest for a limited time.
+Most offers last from 12 to 18 months, but some go up to 21 months.
+If you don’t have the money in your bank account to immediately pay off a charge, this is the option for you.

-Best card for this method: Chase Freedom Unlimited®.
-The introductory APR lasts for 15 months (after that, it’s 17.24 percent to 25.99 percent variable), which is an average length.
-The other component of the introductory offer that brings this card to the next level is the boosted rewards rate: 3 percent cash back on all purchases for the first year.
-This is higher than most flat-rate cash back cards, and you will receive this benefit for the majority of the intro APR offer.
+Best card for this method: The Chase Freedom Unlimited®*.
+The introductory 0 percent APR lasts for 15 months on both purchases and balance transfers, followed by a 20.49 percent to 29.24 percent variable APR.
+The other component that brings this card to the next level is its welcome offer: Through Bankrate, you can earn an additional 1.5 percent cash back on top of all your purchases’ original cash back rate (on up to $20,000) for the first year.
+This boosted offer makes for higher rewards categories than most flat-rate cash back cards, and you’ll receive this benefit for the majority of the intro APR offer.

 For small, recurring charges, use a flat-rate card

 For those who plan on using a credit card to chip away at their balance over time, a flat-rate cash back card may be your best tool.
-Most rewards cards would only offer 1 percent cash back on student loan payments since student loans don’t fall into traditional bonus categories, but flat-rate cards will offer 1.5 to 2 percent.
-Some even come with a welcome offer that you can redeem as a statement credit that you can use towards your balance.
+Most rewards cards would only offer 1 percent cash back on student loan payments, since student loans don’t fall into traditional bonus categories, but flat-rate cards will offer 1.5 to 2 percent.
+Some even come with a welcome offer that you can redeem as a statement credit and use toward your balance.

-Best card for this method: Citi® Double Cash Card.
-This card offers 2 percent cash back on all purchases — 1 percent when you make the purchase and 1 percent when you pay for it.
+Best card for this method: The Citi® Double Cash Card.
+This card offers up to 2 percent cash back on all purchases — 1 percent when you make the purchase and 1 percent when you pay for it.
 This setup can incentivize you to pay your balance.
-There’s also a limited-time offer of $200 when you spend $1500 on purchases within the first six months, which is pretty good for a flat-rate rewards card.

 Playing the calendar game